 Ticks may carry diseases such as Lyme disease and should be removed as soon as possible.
 Using tweezers or a tick remover gently grasp the tick as close to the casualty's skin as possible and the pull the head upwards using slow, steady pressure.
-Do not tug as it may separate, leaving the head embedded in the skin.
+Do not twist as it may separate, leaving the head embedded in the skin.

-Advise the casualty to seek further medical advice for further assessment as they may require specific medication.
+Advise the casualty to seek further help from a healthcare professional for further assessment as they may require specific medication.